dk107dk/cdocs/README.md

 >
 >     return cdocs.get_doc(cdocspath)

-Flask won't have access to an anchor appended to a URL after a hashmark.
+Flask won't have access to an anchor appended to a URL by a hashmark.
 (E.g. 'http://a.com/x/y/z#name').
 To work around that you can add a [filenames][hashmark] setting to the config.ini with a different character.
 E.g.:
 > [filenames]
 >
-> hashmark = .
+> hashmark = *

 ### TODO: